7 Tips to Lower Your Summer AC Costs & Stay Comfortable Indoors

 Fortunately, there are a few things you can do to help keep your home comfortable this summer without breaking the bank.
-In this post, we’ll break down the most common reasons homes heat up in the summer.
-Plus, we’ll share our tips to lower your air conditioner costs and stay cool indoors!
+In this post, we’ll discuss the most common reasons homes heat up in the summer.
+We’ll also share tips to lower your air conditioner costs and stay cool indoors!

 What Can Make Your Home Steamy During the Summer

-When hot air seeps into your home, it’s can be a significant problem.
-The first thing to do is identify the source of the problem so you can take the right steps to fix it.
+When hot air seeps into your home, it can be a significant problem.
+The first step is to identify the source of the problem so you can take the right steps to fix it.

 1. Leaky Ductwork Is Letting Out Your Conditioned Air

 Air ducts are installed to transport cooled or heated air throughout the house.
-However, if these ducts are not adequately sealed, conditioned air can escape and be replaced with hot outside air.
-This causes your air conditioners to work harder to maintain a comfortable temperature in your home, driving up your air conditioning costs.
+However, if these ducts are not properly sealed, conditioned air can escape and be replaced by warm outside air.
+This causes your air conditioners to work harder to maintain a comfortable temperature, driving up your air conditioning costs.

-To find out if your ductwork is to blame, have it checked regularly by a professional to search for leaks.
-You can also check for leaks yourself using a simple method: Hold a piece of tissue paper near each joint and connection in your ductwork.
-If the tissue moves, there is likely a leak present that needs to be fixed.
+Check your ductwork regularly to see if it has leaks.
+Hire a professional for inspections, or you can check for leaks yourself.
+To do this, hold a piece of tissue paper near each joint and connection in the ductwork.
+If the tissue moves, there is likely a leak that needs to be fixed.

 2. Poor Insulation Is Allowing Heat Into Your Home

-Insulation is one of the best tools to resist heat flow.
-For insulation to be effective, however, it needs to be installed correctly and in good condition.
-If your home is not adequately insulated, heat can enter through the walls and ceiling, making your indoor temperature uncomfortable.
+Insulation is one of the best tools for resisting heat flow.
+However, for insulation to be effective, it needs to be installed correctly and in good condition.
+If your home is not adequately insulated, heat can enter through the walls and ceiling, making the indoor temperature uncomfortable.

-You can have a professional come and check the insulation in your home to make sure it is up to par.
-You can also check your attic drywall to see if your insulation is doing its job.
-If the drywall or paneling feels damp, it’s a good sign that heat and humidity are making their way into your home.
+You can have a professional check the insulation in your home to ensure it is up to par.
+You can also check the drywall in your attic to see if the insulation is doing its job.
+If the drywall or paneling feels damp, this is a sign that heat and humidity are getting into your home.

-3. Cracks and Gaps Are Bringing Hot Temperatures Inside
+3. Cracks and Gaps Are Allowing Hot Air Inside

-To prevent heat gain in your home, you should ensure that your windows and doors are properly sealed and insulated.
-Check your caulk and weatherstripping to make sure it’s in good condition as well
+To prevent heat gain in your home, ensure your windows and doors are properly sealed and insulated.
+Also, check your caulk and weatherstripping to ensure they’re in good condition.

 7 Tips to Keep Your Home Cool This Summer